edsu/inkdroid.org/_posts/2020-09-03-bibdesk-and-zotero.md

 ```

 It may be hard to tell but this is a Python dictionary!
 There's still some
-binary data in there for the `aliasMetadata` (shrug) but all I really need is in
+binary data in there for the `aliasMetadata` (who knows) but all I really need
-the `relativePath`.
-It's the path to the PDF for this bibliographic entry on my
+is in the `relativePath`.
+It's the path to the PDF for this bibliographic entry
-DropBox share:
+on my DropBox share:

-    'papers/Berg/The multiple bodies of the medical record Toward.pdf'
+    papers/Berg/The multiple bodies of the medical record Toward.pdf

-So now I just need to read in my BibTeX file, convert all the `Bdsk-File-n`
+So now I just needed to read in my BibTeX file, convert all the `Bdsk-File-n`
 files (there can be more than one), and add them as `File` fields so that Zotero
 can find them.
 I turned to the venerable [pybtex] module to do the parsing and
 writing of the BibTeX data.